Word size is 9 trits (one tryte). Instructions begin executing from address 0.

 POP r0, r1, r2, r3 ; pop registers; order should be same as PSH

-and can be used as a general register like r0
+and can be used as a general register like r0-r6.

-represents the third operand, which is an optional word.
-Where z
+z represents the third operand, which is an optional word.
+Where z is used, y must be a

 register.